StreamingFlow/d4py/README.md

 - Clone the git repository
 - Make sure that `redis` and the `mpi4py` Python package are installed on your system
 - It is optional but recommended to create a virtual environment for dispel4py.
 Please refer to instructions bellow for setting it up with Conda.
-- Install the requirements by running: `pip install -r requirements.txt`
 - Run the dispel4py setup script: `python setup.py install`
 - Run dispel4py using one of the following commands:
   - `dispel4py <mapping name> <workflow file> <args>`, OR